Policy Framework Policy

 • identifying the case for new policy documents and ensuring that they do not replicate other available means of achieving the desired results

-• ensuring that policy documents under review are submitted to the Policy Hub by the review date shown on each document
+• ensuring that policy documents are reviewed and the outcome of the review is notified to the University Committee Executive by the review date shown on each document

-• ensuring that the content of policy documents are correct and aligned to University mission and purpose and to other policy documents
+• ensuring that the content of policy documents is correct and aligned to the University’s purpose and to other policy documents

-• ensuring the consultation, endorsement and approval processes are carried out appropriately
+• ensuring the feedback, endorsement and approval processes are carried out appropriately

 19. The content manager is responsible for:

-• managing policy documents to ensure that they are consistent, current and supported by relevant additional materials such as guidelines/forms
+• managing the policy documents to ensure that they are consistent, current and supported by relevant additional documents such as guidelines and forms

-• liaising with the policy office and other content managers as appropriate
+• liaising with the appropriate Portfolio Policy Coordinator and other content managers as appropriate

-• dealing with queries about the content, application and compliance with the policies.
+• dealing with queries about the content, application and compliance with the policy documents.

-• ensuring that all policy documents to be uploaded to the Policy Hub comply with this policy and the related procedures
+• ensuring that policy documents to be uploaded to the Policy Hub comply with this policy and the Procedures

-• advising on the development, consistency anf approval processes of documents
+• advising on the development, consistency and approval processes of policy documents.

 Definitions